lukeify/notes/PiHole on UniFi OS 3.md

 ### Part 1.
 UniFi OS configuration

-1. Create a new VLAN in your UDM [here][5], with the following settings.
+1. Create a new VLAN in your UDM [here][5], with the settings from the following table.
     I have chosen to use `192.168.2.x` as the address range for this network—with a corresponding VLAN ID of 2—as it is the next integer beyond `192.168.1.x`, which is the VLAN containing all my client devices.
+    A netmask of 26 will provide more than enough IPs for client devices (and in fact could be significantly reduced further—a netmask of 28 would still allow for 14 devices).
     We will assign our PiHole instance an IP of `192.168.2.2` within this VLAN, which will be used for configuration later.

     | Setting            | Value          |